Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

-We consider a version of the HSM where the censoring rule for the selection process incorporates the information provided in the CPS on annual hours worked, rather than the binary employment/non-employment decision.
+We consider a version of the HSM where the censoring rule for the selection process incorporates the information on annual hours worked rather than the binary employment/non-employment decision.
 The model has the form: